Co-operatives National Law

 Who does this impact?

 Of 1,800 co-ops and mutuals in Australia, about 1,400 are registered co-ops under CNL.
-They are across all sectors except financial services (financial services businesses must register as a company, such as all of the BCCM’s banking and insurance sector members).
+They are across all sectors except financial services (financial services businesses must register as a company).

-Some members that are registered co-ops include: CBH, Geraldton Fishermen’s Co-op, The Barossa Co-op, Master Butchers Co-op, ILG, Tranby, Yenda Producers and Rapid Clean.
-Others like Common Equity Housing Limited or Co-ops WA have CNL co-ops as their members.
+Some examples of co-ops registered under CNL include: CBH Group, Geraldton Fishermen’s Co-op, The Barossa Co-op, Master Butchers Co-op, ILG, Tranby, Yenda Producers and Rapid Clean.
+There are other organisations like Common Equity Housing Limited or Co-ops WA that have registered co-ops as their members.

-In growth sectors like aged care or housing where we are delivering co-op development programs or advocating for greater support for member-owned models, the predominant model is a co-op registered under CNL.
+In growth sectors like aged care or housing where the BCCM is delivering co-op development programs or working with its members to advocate for greater support for member-owned models, the predominant model is a co-op registered under CNL.

 What are the issues with CNL?